druloloy/cict-chatbot/chat-engine/core/knowledge-base.md

 ---

-Yes, there is an entrance exam for freshmen applicants.
-The exam is usually held in March or April of each year.
+Yes, there is an entrance exam.
+Registrar may give you the schedule for the date or wait for an announcement on the [TCU Facebook page](https://www.facebook.com/TCUOfficial2022)

 ---